GET THE BEST MAGNESIUM

 I see orange and black dots floating through the air!
 And the carpet moves by itself.
 Shimmering lights, blurry vision, loss of vision, I get it all at different times during an attack.

 These symptoms can last from just a few minutes to half an hour, or longer.
 They can last up to two days for me.
 If your symptoms last longer than an hour, please arrange to see your doctor.
-You can read more about ocular migraine symptoms here.
+You can read more about ocular migraine symptoms here

-you may be experiencing ocular migraines, please see your doctor right away.
-Many other serious health conditions share some of the same main
+Don't wait too long.
+If you think you may be experiencing ocular migraines, please see your doctor right away.
+Many other serious health conditions share some of the same main symptoms.
+You can start by taking notes asap.

 You will need to keep a log of your symptoms with details of when they occur.
 It's best to write it all down at the time, if you can see, so you don’t forget the details.